 Due to the low level of risk, a defensive investment strategy would have a lower percentage of growth assets (for example only 20-30% exposure to growth assets with approximately 70-80% invested in defensive assets.)

-The growth and defensive investments generally sit into the four asset classes shown in the table below:
+Growth and defensive investment strategies are primarily made up of the four asset classes shown in the table below:

 |Asset Class||Investment strategy||About|